 9:30 AM| Visit Parliament Hill

 Make Parliament Hill your very first stop!
 Home to the federal government, Parliament Hill is the political heart of the nation.
 The Parliament Buildings are gothic revival style structures that sit atop of the Hill overlooking the Ottawa River.
+It is a great place to start your Ottawa trip, especially if you’re visiting Canada for the first time.

 The complex consists of the Centre Block, which houses the Senate, House of Commons and Library of Parliament, along with the East and West blocks on each side.